 12 ways to add more movement into your classroom

 For thousands of years the human body has been walking, sleeping, leaning, running, doing or squatting.
-As Howard Gardner states1609956_10152338998903503_8824216541969269309_n, “I believe in action and activity.
+As Howard Gardner states, “I believe in action and activity.
 The brain learns best and retains most when the organism is actively involved in exploring physical sites and materials and asking questions to which it actually craves the answers.
 Merely passive experiences tend to attenuate and have little lasting impact.”

 The body has not adapted to the chair.
 Sitting is hard work, bad ergonomics and runs the following risks: poor breathing, strained spinal column and lower back nerves, overall body fatigue plus less opportunity for implicit learning.